a d v e r t i s e m e n t s

 Reservations common.

-Close to town, with golf course, internet connection, laundry or morning coffee -- are just some of the luxuries you can find within walking distance.
+Close to town, wifi at camp, general store, laundry or morning coffee -- are just some of the luxuries you can find within walking distance.
+Riverside, lakeside marina or maybe near a golf course.

 Guest ranches, fire lookouts & cabins will fall under this selection.
 Local accommodations - motels & cabins - can also be found under this heading.

-For the camper who wants a campground with a toilet & a level tent site.
-These campgrounds are in prime scenic spots, cost fee and most even accept reservations.
+Highway Campgrounds.
+For the camper who wants a paved camp site with a toilet & a level tent site.
+Picnic tables and fire rings are standard issue.
+These campgrounds are in prime scenic spots, cost money and most even accept reservations.

 Most National Park & State Park campgrounds are this category.

-Undeveloped areas.
-Remote Primitive camping.
-For a self- contained camper who wants some seclusion.
+Undeveloped campimng areas.
+Remote Primitive camping options.
+For the self-contained camper who wants some seclusion.
+Backpacking trailheads and trail camps.

-Back roads to privacy !
-Many dirt roads lead an avid camper to the best out-of-the-way camp sites.
-NF & BLM Lands lrequire a fire permit.
-Sites may have picnic tables or just a fire ring, but usually NO toilets.
-Have the "No Bathroom Blues"?
+Back roads to privacy!
+Dirt roads lead avid campers to the best out-of-the-way camp sites.
+National Forest & BLM lands require a free fire permit.
+Sites may have picnic tables or just a metal fire ring, but usually NO toilets.
 Don't sweat it.
 Solution: Camp Potty

 State Park / National Park / Forest